cocos/cocos-docs/en/cocos-service/index.md

-> **Note**: This version of the documentation has been archived and is no longer maintained, please move to the [latest version](https://service.cocos.com/document/en/).
+> **Note**: this version of the documentation has been archived and is no longer maintained, please move to the [latest version](https://service.cocos.com/document/en/).

 # Access to Third Party Services